+Situation Recommended Action

-Recommended Action Plug the AC adapter into the computer, and then connect to the main power supply.
-Save all necessary files.
-Resume work.
+The AC adapter and a power outlet are available.
+1. Plug the AC adapter into the computer, and then connect to the main power supply.

+2. Save all necessary files.

+3. Resume work.
 Turn off the computer if you want to recharge the battery rapidly.

-Save all necessary files.
+The AC adapter or a power outlet is unavailable.1.
+Save all necessary files.2.
 Close all applications.
+3. Turn off the computer.
+1. Save all necessary files.

+2. Close all applications.

-Turn off the computer.
+3. Turn off the computer.